Policies, Procedures and Guidelines

 The IACUC inspects, at least once every six months, all of the University's animal facilities, including satellite facilities, using the Guide as a basis for evaluation.
 The IACUC procedures for conducting semiannual facility inspections are as follows:

-- Every six (6) months, usually during April and October, the IACUC Program Coordinator organizes the inspection schedule of the animal facilities located on campus and any satellite facilities.
+- Every six (6) months, in the spring and fall, RSC staff organizes the inspection schedule of the animal facilities located on campus and any satellite facilities.
 These inspections are conducted using the Guide, the PHS Policy on Humane Care and Use of Laboratory Animals, and as applicable, 9 CFR Chapter I, subchapter A, as a basis for evaluation.
-Inspections are conducted during the first three weeks of May and November.
 Deficiencies are categorized as minor or significant.
 All IACUC members are invited, and encouraged, to attend the facility inspections.
-At a minimum, two (2) members are present for each inspection.
+At a minimum, two (2) members are present for each inspection of areas where USDA-covered species are used.
 No member is involuntarily excluded from participating in any portion of the facility inspections.

 - A responsible party (e.g., Principal Investigator, hereinafter referred to as PI) is notified, in writing, of any minor or significant deficiency identified in their laboratory, facility or designated space.
 Responsible parties are required to promptly provide a response to the deficiency notification with a description of how the deficiency has been corrected or to submit a written plan with a timeline outlining how the deficiency will be corrected.

-- Findings from the Facility Inspections, including a Deficiency Correction Schedule (see Section 7.3), are compiled by the IACUC Program Coordinator and prepared for IACUC review and discussion at a regular, convened IACUC meeting following the inspections, usually in June and December.
+- Findings from the Facility Inspections, including a Deficiency Correction Schedule (see Section 7.3), are compiled by the IACUC Program Coordinator and prepared for IACUC review and discussion at a regular, convened IACUC meeting following the inspections.
 The IACUC Program Coordinator requests additional comments and minority views from all members present.

 7.2.1 Staffing and Scheduling the Facility Inspections

 The IACUC must conduct inspections of facilities at least once every six months.
-This may be accomplished by assigning specific facilities to subcommittees, which must consist of at least two IACUC members.
+This may be accomplished by assigning specific facilities to subcommittees, which must consist of at least two IACUC members for areas where USDA-covered species are used.
 No IACUC member should be excluded should she or he wish to participate in an inspection.
 Ad hoc consultants may be used although the IACUC remains responsible for the evaluations and reports.
 The inspection team should have a working knowledge of the Guide and AWRs in order to fully evaluate the facilities that are being inspected.